 Author’s H-Index

-The h-index was developed by J.E.
+The H-index was developed by J.E.
 Hirsch.

-J. E. Hirsch .
+J. E. Hirsch.
 An index to quantify an individual’s scientific research output.
 PNAS November 15, 2005 vol. 102 no. 46

 Sources

-In Scopus, the h-index is dynamic and it is recalculated in real-time whenever you view it.
+In Scopus, the H-index is dynamic and it is recalculated in real-time whenever you view it.

-The h-index includes citations from expanded book coverage.
+The H-index includes citations from expanded book coverage.

-More about h-index from Scopus.
+More about H-index from Scopus.

-In Web of Science, the h-index is automatically calculated from the indexed publications in the database, which includes scholarly articles, conference proceedings, and other types of academic work.
+In Web of Science, the H-index is automatically calculated from the indexed publications in the database, which includes scholarly articles, conference proceedings, and other types of academic work.
+It is updated in real-time as new articles and citations are added to the database.

 More about h-index from WoS.